simon-ritchie/apysc/docstring_markdowns/apysc/_display/child_interface.md

 ## Module summary

-Class implementation for child related interface.
+Class implementation for the child-related interface.

 ## `append_expression_of_add_child` function docstring